 Your choice depends on balancing results you want with the cost you’re able or willing to pay.
 In case the initial price is your primary concern, pick proper abrasives, but be aware that lower buying cost up front may not end up being economical in the long term.

 Tool #6 Chop Saw

 A chop saw is commonly used for specific cuts that an angle grinder can’t perform or at least do elegantly.
-It’s a portable device and adequate for cutting metal that is roughly 3/4" thick or less.
+It’s a portable device and adequate for cutting metal that is roughly 3/4″ thick or less.
 Thicker metals will be challenging to cut, resulting in uneven metal pieces and time lost for the work.
 Chop saws are specially designed tools that make construction projects easier and more suitable.

 You can pick a carbide blade chop saw, an abrasive chop saw, or even a bar cutter chop saw for only $80.
 It should also be designed for the material you need to cut.
 Chop saws are specialized tools that make construction projects simpler and more convenient.

 It is a platform that is at waist level, and it works like a workbench.
 The workbench is using while working in metal fabrication with welding.
-A welding table is a great piece of the welding tools since it provides welder with a stable place to work and also help with both measuring and squaring.
+A welding table is a great piece of the <b>welding tools</b> since it provides welder with a stable place to work and also help with both measuring and squaring.

 It is a must-have piece of hand welding tools since it allows you to set up workpiece rmly so the welding will make a compact joint.
 Clamps come in various sizes.
 Therefore, it’s best to have at least 10 clamps, so you’ll always have one ready for the work.

 - C-clamps are perfect for securing any workpiece.
 Therefore, having an assortment of C-clamps will save your day,